-Those areas which have been determined as "national exceedance areas" in Barnsley, but not been declared AQMAs by the Council, are primarily the result of the Council, when reviewing these areas, found no relevant exposure (e.g. affected nearby houses etc.).
+Those areas which have been determined as "national exceedance areas" in Barnsley, but have not been declared AQMAs by the Council, are primarily the result of the Council, when reviewing these areas, finding no relevant exposure (e.g. affected nearby houses etc.).

-Defra, UK Ambient Air Quality Interactive Map
+&lt;sup>8 Defra, UK Ambient Air Quality Interactive Map